Bad Words: Let’s Talk about Cussing in Middle School

 So, I decided to talk to my daughter…

 I didn’t push this conversation on my kids, mind you.
-After hearing about the rampant cussing at my girls school, my girls brought the topic up with me.
+After hearing about the rampant cussing at my girls’ school, my girls brought the topic up with me.

-It first started when one of my girls was called a b*tch in the counselors office and it wasn’t addressed.
+It first started when one of my girls was called a b*tch in the counselor’s office and it wasn’t addressed.
 Another daughter said she was bothered to hear the word f*ggot all the time.
-(She knows it’s a derogatory work like the n-word, and doesn’t like being around homophobic language.)
+(She knows it’s a derogatory word like the n-word, and doesn’t like being around homophobic language.)
 I myself have heard kids yell “c*nt” across the yard and have seen staff ignore it.
 Even when cussing hasn’t been directed at them, these experiences have contributed to my girls feeling unsafe on the yard and in the hallways.
 And it has affected their feelings about their new school.

 Let’s Talk about Cussing

-After several frustrated attempts to get the school administration to deal with our school cussing problem, me and one of my daughters decided to do a video interview.
+After several frustrating attempts to get the school administration to deal with our school cussing problem, me and one of my daughters decided to do a video interview.
 I asked her, “What’s your experience with cussing and “inappropriate language” at your school?
 How do school staff handle cussing and derogatory language?”
 Here’s what she had to say…

 What message are we sending?